Enter spring with a paler shade of green …

 Main featured image: Jil Sander SS22.

 As we head towards March 17, everything gets greener.
 But there’s a paler shade of green that’s catching our eye at the moment.
-Our March cover celebrated Valentino’s take on the palest shade of spring green – or pistachio, that elegant colour of a box of Ladurée macarons.
 Try it as a colour accent via an accessory such as a Saint Laurent leather bag, or go full colour in Pangaia’s Pistachio sweatshirt.
 And let’s not forget pistachio’s star appearance in cakes – if you haven’t eaten the fabulously green pistachio cake at Kai in Galway, you’re missing out big time.

 And we’re seeing these little green seeds (rather than nuts) have a bit of a moment in beauty, too – pistachio oil is rich in vitamin E, which is great for the skin as an antioxidant and inflammation-reducer, and it’s good for dry skin.
-It’s a bit of an underused gem that we’ll be seeing more of in skincare; I’m sure someone must have created a pistachio face mask – it would be such a great colour.
+It’s a bit of an underused gem that we’ll be seeing more of in skincare; and now finally there is a pistachio face mask.

 In skincare, Laura Mercier used to do a rather delicious Crème de Pistache body crème (as well as a fragrance), a gourmand concoction that celebrated creamy nutty patisserie, but both are discontinued.
-A piece in www.nymag.com raves about Pistache Skincare’s Whipped Pistachio Body Butter as an alternative, apparently created by a female pistachio grower – it sounds fabulous.
-Try Burt’s Bees’ orange blossom and pistachio lip butter (€5.95, www.healthyliving.ie)
+I’m still thinking about a piece in www.nymag.com raves about Pistache Skincare’s Whipped Pistachio Body Butter as an alternative, apparently created by a female pistachio grower – it sounds fabulous.
+Try Burt’s Bees’ orange blossom and pistachio lip butter (€5.95, www.healthyliving.ie).

 Scent-wise, pistachio features as a note sometimes, though you might not be aware of it – it adds a green and nutty element to Tom Ford’s Soleil Blanc, for example, and Hermes Un Jardin En Mediterranée.
 More obviously, the Library of Fragrance has a pistachio ice cream fragrance, though we’re most excited about D.S & Durga Pistachio eau de parfum – a limited-edition that’s sadly exclusive to the US (but do check out other perfumes from this NYC-based brand, as they are really smart and intriguing; www.dsanddurga.com).
 But seeing the divine green bottle did make me turn back to other vibrant green perfumes for a bit of a spring lift on a rainy day, from Chanel’s smokey fresh green No19 to Atelier Cologne’s holiday-ish Pacific Lime.